RouninMedia/setTabIndexes/README.md

 Why might such a reformulation be necessary?
 Because, when only the three values above are in use, any *tabbable* elements reachable via sequential keyboard navigation but currently outside the viewport in some way (or in some form hidden from or not visible to the user), will _still need to be tabbed through_ whenever the user cycles through the tabbable elements.

-This, it goes without saying, is less than desirable.
-It leads to a sub-standard user experience.
+This, it goes without saying, is less than desirable: it leads to a sub-standard, less than intuitive, possibly confusing user experience.

 It's much more intuitive for the user to be able to cycle through _only_ those tabbable elements they can see the **tab focus** cycling through.

 The `JS` + `HTML` technique below enables this more intuitive user experience.

-It does so by taking advantage of negative alongside positive integer values.
+It does so by allowing for negative integer values alongside positive values.

 In a nutshell, the negative values represent positive integer values which have been *turned off*.